 Items are considered duplicates if some item from the target project and item from the dependency list fulfill all of the below criteria:

-- The target item was created by cloning from the source item (target items keep a reference to source items they were cloned from) or share the same internal id (if the target project is the same as the source project).
+- The target item was created by cloning from the source item or the other way round (items keep a reference to source items they were cloned from), or share the same internal id (if the target project is the same as the source project).

 - Items share the same type e.g. scenario, aggregate